Intervue/Data-structures-algorithms-for-interviews/README.md

 - In case of question involving single array using recursion where tree is made, make sure that proper start and end of array is chosen(specifically where array is split again and again)

+### For Strings (methods that can be applied)
+- All concepts of arrays are applicable to strings, since they are characters arrays (the ones that are general and not just applicable to numbers)
+- For searching both BST and hash table can be applied.
+- Hash table can be made for a character array (string).
+Length of hashtable should be 256, because ASCII values maximum is upto 255 starting from zero, therefore only that much space will be taken at max.

 # Topic0: Programming Questions

 ## Note: